Milton Cross: Popular culture

+In 1940 NBC Radio launched The Chamber Music Society of Lower Basin Street, a satire of Milton Cross's dignified symphony broadcasts, with announcer Gene Hamilton burlesquing the Cross delivery and format.
+Hamilton peppered his remarks with jazz-musician slang and introduced dixieland jazz selections.
+The show's success resulted in Hamilton being promoted to a producer, and he was ultimately replaced by the very man the series was lampooning: Milton J. Cross.
+Cross proved extremely adept in the role, reading the scripted remarks with sharp comedy timing.
+His dialogue skills were noticed by film producer Joseph E. Levine, who hired Cross to narrate his silent-film compilation Gaslight Follies (1945).

+Cross was parodied in the character of "Doktor Quilton Foss" in G.I.
+Carmen, an all-soldier musical stage production of the U.S. Army.
+Billed as "the Boilesk Voishin" the show toured occupied Europe from June 9, 1945, through January 24, 1946.
+Host "Foss" introduced the show and offered commentary throughout the evening's proceedings.
+Cross was later lampooned in Peter Schickele's album, P. D. Q. Bach: The Stoned Guest.
+Will Jordan played the role of "Milton Host", the host, who gave the commentary and told the listener what the synopsis of the act for the opera was.

 Books and recordings

 Cross edited several popular editions of opera synopses and composer biographies, published by Doubleday in conjunction with the Met broadcasts.
 The earliest was entitled Milton Cross' Complete Stories of the Great Operas and was originally published in 1949 recounting the plots of 72 operas.
 It would be followed by More Stories of the Great Operas in 1971, and both titles would receive updated editions with "The New" appended to the title.
 He also co-authored with David Ewen Milton Cross' Encyclopedia of the Great Composers and their Music, a two-volume set of biographies for 78 composers, published in 1953.

 Cross was also featured as narrator on several records, including: